Karenjeet Kaur Bains: Career

 Whilst at university, Bains took the British and English powerlifting titles and won the British Universities powerlifting in the junior women's 63 kg category.
 At the age of 19, she injured her piriformis muscle in her left buttock and it took two years to recover her strength.
 She then won the Commonwealth Powerlifting Championships junior title and became the first British Sikh woman to represent her country at both the European and World championships.
 Her first senior event was at the World Classic Bench Press Championships in Vilnius, Lithuania and she came sixth.
 After six years working for KPMG, Bains switched to working for a small arts company in 2022 and also put her name to an online training app.

 In 2024, Bains began to appear on the television show Gladiators as Athena.
-Despite being only 5 ft 4in tall, one of the all-time shortest Gladiators, she has been training up to 6 times a week, to maintain her physique for the show.
-In 2024, she appeared on the quiz show The Weakest Link alongside fellow Gladiators such as Giant and Sabre.
+Despite being only 5 ft 4 in tall, one of the all-time shortest Gladiators, she has been training up to 6 times a week, to maintain her physique for the show.
+In 2024, she appeared on the quiz show The Weakest Link alongside fellow Gladiators.

 She was the featured in an episode of the second series of the BBC TV series Extraordinary Portraits, where her portrait was painted by Amar Stewart.

+A major surgery following from a leg injury put Bains' Athena off air from the third season of Gladiators.